wp-plugins/shantz-wordpress-qotd/readme.txt

 (For Complete Details, go to [my tech blog](http://tech.shantanugoel.com/projects/wordpress/shantz-wordpress-qotd "Shantz WordPress QOTD"))

 Features:

 * Add quotes to all your posts automatically.

 * Widget support - Can also have a widget in the sidebar for quotes.

 * Customize and style your quotes with your own text and tags.

 * Multiple sources for quotes (paste in admin page, get from file implemented, fetch from web/rss soon to come)

 * Multiple patterns for quotes - Random Quote, Quote of the day (all posts display quote of the day), Quote of that day (all posts display quote for their own days)

 * Pattern for widget can be different

 * Customization for widget can be different

 * Add quotes to top or bottom of posts

 * Custom template tag to add quote anywhere you want

 * Custom quote boundary decalarator tags/Multiline quote support

 * Enable/Disable the quotes without deactivating the plugin

+* Option to exclude pages from displaying quotes

 Coming Soon:

 * Fetch from web/RSS support

 * Quotes Categories

 * Pics support for quotes

 * Anything else you want

 * File selection

 And more...